Action at Sihayo's kraal

-The 12 January 1879 action at Sihayo's Kraal was an early skirmish in the Anglo-Zulu War.
+The 12 January 1879 action at Sihayo's kraal was an early skirmish in the Anglo-Zulu War.
 The day after launching an invasion of Zululand, the British Lieutenant-General Lord Chelmsford led a reconnaissance in force against the kraal of Zulu Chief Sihayo kaXongo.
 This was intended to secure his left flank for an advance on the Zulu capital at Ulundi and as retribution against Sihayo for the incursion of his sons into the neighbouring British Colony of Natal.

-En-route to the kraal the British force found a small party of Zulus in a horseshoe-shaped gorge.
+En route to the kraal the British force found a small party of Zulus in a horseshoe-shaped gorge.
 A frontal assault was launched by auxiliary troops from the Natal Native Contingent (NNC), supported by British regulars, while a mixed unit of mounted infantry moved onto the high ground to the rear of the Zulus.
 After the NNC attack faltered the regulars reinvigorated the attack and defeated the Zulus in the gorge.
-The mounted force engaged around sixty Zulus on the high ground and drove them off.
-The Zulu force suffered losses of 40 killed, 4 wounded and at least 3 captured.
-The British lost 2 members of the NNC killed and 22 wounded.
+The mounted force engaged around 60 Zulus on the high ground and drove them off.
+The Zulu force suffered losses of around 30 killed (including their commander, Mkumbikazulu kaSihayo), 4 wounded and 10 captured.
+The British lost 2 members of the NNC killed and at least 14 wounded.

-After their victory the British moved on Sihayo's Kraal, which they found to be undefended.
-After burning it down they returned to their camp.
-The action is believed to have led Cetshwayo to attack Chelmsford's force in preference to the two other British columns operating in Zululand.
-Much of Chelmford's column was destroyed at the Battle of Isandlwana ten days later.
+After their victory the British moved on Sihayo's kraal, which they found to be undefended; they burned it down and returned to their camp.
+The action is believed to have led the Zulu king, Cetshwayo, to order an attack on Chelmsford's force in preference to the two other British columns operating in Zululand.
+Much of Chelmsford's column was destroyed at the Battle of Isandlwana 10 days later.

 Background

-In the 1870s the British government sought to extend its control over Southern Africa.
-Apart from the valuable naval base at the Cape of Good Hope they had previously shown little interest in the region but this changed with the discovery of valuable mineral deposits.
-In 1877 Sir Henry Bartle Frere was dispatched as High Commissioner for Southern Africa with a mandate to bring the existing colonies, indigenous African groups and the Boer republics under British authority.
-Frere viewed the independent Zulu Kingdom as a possible threat to this plan and sought an excuse to declare war and annex it.
+The British government had shown little interest in Southern Africa aside from the maintenance of a naval base at the Cape of Good Hope.
+This changed with the discovery of valuable mineral deposits and by the 1870s it was British policy to exert greater control over the region.
+In 1877 Sir Henry Bartle Frere was appointed as High Commissioner for Southern Africa with a mandate to bring the existing colonies, indigenous African groups and the Boer republics under British authority.
+Frere viewed the independent Zulu Kingdom as a possible threat to this plan and sought an excuse to declare war and annexe it.
 He established a boundary commission to look into a dispute between Zululand and the Boer Transvaal, which had been recently annexed by the British, hoping for an outcome that would enrage the Zulu king, Cetshwayo.
 However, when the report was produced it largely backed the Zulu claim.